Chief executive officer

-A chief executive officer (CEO), also known as a central executive officer, chief administrator officer (CAO) or just chief executive (CE), is one of a number of corporate executives charged with the management of an organization especially an independent legal entity such as a company or nonprofit institution.
-CEOs find roles in a range of organizations, including public and private corporations, non-profit organizations and even some government organizations (notably state-owned enterprises).
-The CEO of a corporation or company typically reports to the board of directors and is charged with maximizing the value of the business, which may include maximizing the share price, market share, revenues or another element.
-In the non-profit and government sector, CEOs typically aim at achieving outcomes related to the organization's mission, usually provided by legislation.
-CEOs are also frequently assigned the role of main manager of the organization and the highest-ranking officer in the C-suite.
+A chief executive officer (CEO), also known as a chief executive or managing director, is the top-ranking corporate officer charged with the management of an organization, usually a company or a nonprofit organization.

+CEOs find roles in various organizations, including public and private corporations, nonprofit organizations, and even some government organizations (notably state-owned enterprises).
+The governor and CEO of a corporation or company typically reports to the board of directors and is charged with maximizing the value of the business, which may include maximizing the profitability, market share, revenue, or another financial metric.
+In the nonprofit and government sector, CEOs typically aim at achieving outcomes related to the organization's mission, usually provided by legislation.
+CEOs are also frequently assigned the role of the main manager of the organization and the highest-ranking officer in the C-suite.

 Origins

-The term "chief executive officer" is attested as early as 1782, when an ordinance of the Congress of the Confederation used the term to refer to governors and other leaders of the executive branches of each of the Thirteen Colonies.
+The term "chief executive officer" is attested as early as 1782, when an ordinance of the Congress of the Confederation of the United States of America used the term to refer to governors and other leaders of the executive branches of each of the Thirteen Colonies.
 In draft additions to the Oxford English Dictionary published online in 2011, the Dictionary says that the use of "CEO" as an acronym for a chief executive officer originated in Australia, with the first attestation being in 1914.
 The first American usage cited is from 1972.

 Responsibilities

 The responsibilities of an organization's CEO are set by the organization's board of directors or other authority, depending on the organization's structure.
 They can be far-reaching or quite limited, and are typically enshrined in a formal delegation of authority regarding business administration.
-Typically, responsibilities include being an active decision-maker on business strategy and other key policy issues, leader, manager, and executor.
-The communicator role can involve speaking to the press and the rest of the outside world, as well as to the organization's management and employees; the decision-making role involves high-level decisions about policy and strategy.
-The CEO is tasked with implementing the goals, targets and strategic objectives as determined by the board of directors.
+Typically, responsibilities include being an active decision-maker on business strategy and other key policy issues, as well as leader, manager, and executor roles.
+The communicator role can involve speaking to the press and the public, as well as to the organization's management and employees.
+The decision-making role entails making high-level decisions regarding policy and strategy.
+The CEO is responsible for implementing the goals, targets, and strategic objectives as determined by the board of directors.

 As an executive officer of the company, the CEO reports the status of the business to the board of directors, motivates employees, and drives change within the organization.
 As a manager, the CEO presides over the organization's day-to-day operations.
-The CEO is the person who is ultimately accountable for a company's business decisions, including those in operations, marketing, business development, finance, human resources, etc.

-The use of the CEO title is not necessarily limited to describing the owner or the head of a company.
-For example, the CEO of a political party is often entrusted with fundraising, particularly for election campaigns.
+The CEO is the person who is ultimately accountable for a company's business decisions, including those in operations, marketing, business development, finance, human resources, etc. The CEO of a political party is often entrusted with fundraising, particularly for election campaigns.

+The use of the CEO title may be used by for-profit companies or non-profit or charitable organisations, such as the Wikimedia Foundation.